walles/batterylogger/README.md

 * Find out why we don't get any lines on the device (but we do get dots)

 * Verify that sampling actually starts after rebooting the device.

+* Make sure the y=0 lines are visible